brincowale/nordvpn-http-proxies/README.md

 # nordvpn-http-proxies
 Get the NordVPN servers that are HTTP and HTTPS.
 The config.js allow to filter the servers by load, country and proxy type.

-A build application is available to download for Windows 64 bits and Linux 64 bits inside the dist folder.
+A built application is available to download for Windows 64 bits and Linux 64 bits inside the dist folder.

 This are the different options for the config.js